paperswithcode/model-index/README.md

 ## How model-index works

-There is a root file for the model index: `model-index.yml`.
+There is a root file for the model index: `model-index.yml` that contains (or links to) all the metadata.
 An example with a single model:

 ```yaml
 Models: